ember-learn/guides-source/guides/v3.2.0/getting-started/js-primer.md

 ### `for` loops

-Something that might be confusing is the behaviour of `let` in `for` loops.
+Something that might be confusing is the behavior of `let` in `for` loops.

 As we saw before, `let` declarations are scoped to the block they belong to.
 In `for` loops, any variable declared in the `for` syntax belongs to the loop's block.